DOUAE-LAMRINI/DOUAE-LAMRINI/README.md

 # Hello World!, I'm Douae 👋🏼:

-📚 Currently a second-year student pursuing a degree in Embedded Systems Engineering 👩🏽‍🎓 at the Higher School of Technology 🏫 in Oujda.
+📚 Currently a second-year student pursuing a degree in Embedded Systems Engineering 👩🏽‍🎓 <br> at the Higher School of Technology 🏫 in Oujda.

 ## 🌐 Socials: